MickWest/sitrec/README.md

 Let's call the new stitch "Springfield" (just an example name), and assume you have KML files for the two planes, along with a location and time.

-- Copy sitch/SitLake-Michigan-Tic-Tac.js to sitch/SitSpringfield.js (Sitch files must start with "Sit")
+- Copy sitch/SitLakeMichigan.js to sitch/SitSpringfield.js (Sitch files must start with "Sit")
 - Edit three names at the start of the Sitch definition:
-  - SitLakeMichiganTicTac -> SitSpringfield
+  - SitLakeMichigan -> SitSpringfield
   - "lakemichigan" -> "springfield" (lower case)
   - "Lake Michigan Tic-Tac" - > "Springfield window UAP"
 - Add the two KML files to data/springfield